 The wonderful thing about making individual servings of drinks is the ability to adjust to each person’s unique tastes.
 For example, I like my drinks sweeter, so I put in more sugar.
 Justin enjoys the lime taste, so he increases the lime and decreases the sugar.

 Also, depending on the type of glass you use, you could also rim the glass with sugar for a sweeter drink or a fancier display.
-Since Justin was the one drinking this and he doesn’t like sugar, he used one of our beer mugs so wouldn’t have been able to do a good sugar-rim anyway.
+Justin was the one drinking this and he doesn’t like sugar.
+He used one of our beer mugs so he wouldn’t have been able to do a good sugar-rim anyway.

 The recipe calls for 7-Up specifically because, in our taste-tests, it has the best flavor for making mojitos.
 I’ve tried store-brand lemon-lime soda, and it just doesn’t taste quite the same to me.
 If you can’t find 7-Up, though, it’s the next best thing you can get.